HelloItsDev/croqbiot/src/pages/index.md

     If you really need some Pao de Queijo in your life, Rita might be able to offer a catering option.
 You can contact her at  <a href="mailto:ritaduarte@hotmail.co.uk">ritaduarte@hotmail.co.uk</a>.
-  status: CLOSED.
+  status: DISPONIBLE
-  subTitle: 15 cheesy balls – £5.
+  subTitle: '370 g – 4,50 €'
-  title: Bake-at-home frozen pack.
+  title: Légumes lactofermentés Carottes Gingembre Curcumin
 banner:
   image:
     alt: carottes francaises et bio